Skip to content

 What is Clostridium difficile?

-Clostridium difficile (say: “klo-STRID-ee-um dif-uh-SEEL”), or C. diff., is a type of bacteria that lives in many people’s intestines.
-For these people, C. diff. is part of the normal balance of bacteria living in the intestines.
-It’s also present in the environment, such as in the soil, water and in animal feces.
+Clostridium difficile (C. diff) is a type of bacteria that lives in many people’s intestines.
+C. diff. is part of the normal balance of bacteria in your body.
+It also lives in the environment, such as in the soil, water and in animal feces.

-Most people never experience any problems with C. diff.
-But if something throws off the balance in your intestines, C. diff. may begin to grow out of control.
+Most people never have problems with C. diff.
+However, if there is an imbalance in your intestines, C. diff. may begin to grow out of control.
 The bacteria start to release toxins that attack the lining of the intestines.
 This is what leads to symptoms of C. diff. infection.

 SYMPTOMS